twhida/csc-249-p1-simple-rpc-app/README.md

 ## Deliverables

-Your work on this project must be submitted for grading by Wednesday Sep 27th at 11:56PM.
+Your work on this project must be submitted for grading by **Wednesday Sep 27th at 11:56PM**.
 Extensions may be obtained by following the late submission policy [https://docs.google.com/document/d/1Fx0iviSFzelwKQWx-QmeSulg4MwX9xXS].

 All work must be submitted in Gradescope.